 If a kairaranga ā-whānau isn't available

-If a kairaranga ā-whānau isn’t available at your site you can:
+If a kairaranga ā-whānau isn’t available at our site, we can:

 • seek guidance from a kairaranga ā-whānau at another site